Types of Houses in Canada

 The word home has a distinct meaning for everyone.
 Canada is home to a diverse range of property types that have catered to the unique needs of individuals and families for decades.
-From detached houses to downtown condos, here are the most popular types of housing found from Ontario to British Columbia, and everywhere in-between.
+From detached houses to downtown condos, the most popular types of housing are from Ontario to British Columbia and everywhere in between.

 Key Takeaways

-- Traditionally, Canada is home to a handful of popular home types, including detached, semi-detached, condos, and townhomes.
+- Canada is home to several popular home types, including detached, semi-detached, condos, and townhomes.

-- Homeowners choose their home based on a combination of factors like location, space, ability to renovate, and aesthetics.
+- Homeowners choose their homes based on a combination of factors, such as location, space, ability to renovate, and aesthetics.

 Detached